ji-youn-kim/EHRFL/README.md

 <details>

-<summary>Federated Learning for the Host with Selected Subjects</summary>
+<summary>Text-based EHR Federated Learning for the Host with Selected Subjects</summary>

 The host selects participating subjects by excluding candidate subjects of low similarity scores or large distances with the host. \
-With our framework, the host may start building their institution-specific model by conducting federated learning with the selected clients, using text-based EHR federated learning to enable training across clients of heterogeneous EHR systems.
+With our framework, the host may start building their client-specific model by conducting federated learning with the selected clients, using text-based EHR federated learning to enable training across clients of heterogeneous EHR systems.

 **Accelerate Config:**
 ```